Resignation Wave On Capitol Hill Might Not Be Over

 Rep. Blake Farenthold, R-Texas, reached a private 2015 settlement for $84,000 with his former communications director over sexual harassment allegations.
 Politico first reported on the details of the previously private settlement, including that it was paid for by taxpayers.
 Farenthold denies any wrongdoing, but announced this week that he would reimburse the Treasury out of pocket.

-The House Ethics Committee announced late Thursday it was reviving its inquiry into the allegations, citing more information that has been disclosed and a willingness from Farenthold and his former aide to participate in an investigation.
+The House Ethics Committee announced late Thursday that it was reviving its inquiry into the allegations, citing more information that has been disclosed and a willingness from Farenthold and his former aide to participate in an investigation.

 Only two of Farenthold's colleagues, GOP Reps.
 Barbara Comstock of Virginia and Mia Love of Utah, have so far called for him to resign.
-The speaker has not called on Farenthold to go, but the renewed Ethics investigation could affect Republicans' calculations.
+The speaker has not called on Farenthold to go but the renewed ethics investigation could affect Republicans' calculations.

-Democratic leaders have been swift to condemn Rep. Ruben Kihuen, D-Nev., and call for his resignation of allegations first reported by Buzzfeed that he sexually harassed a woman who worked on his 2016 campaign and quit over his behavior.
+Democratic leaders have been swift to condemn Rep. Ruben Kihuen, D-Nev., and call for his resignation of allegations first reported by BuzzFeed that he sexually harassed a woman who worked on his 2016 campaign and quit over his behavior.
 Democratic Congressional Campaign Committee Chairman Ben Ray Lujan and Pelosi quickly called for him to resign over the allegations, but Kihuen is pushing back.

 "I do find it interesting that the DCCC, Leader [Nancy] Pelosi and Chairman Ben Ray Lujan, they knew about these allegations last year," Kihuen told ABC News.
 "They looked into them.
 They didn't find anything, and they continued investing millions of dollars in my campaign.
 They went out there and campaigned for me."